Also known as: Noncardiogenic pulmonary edema, Increased-permeability pulmonary edema, ARDS or Acute lung injury

 The goal of treatment is to provide breathing support and treat the cause of ARDS.
 This may involve medicines to treat infections, reduce inflammation, and remove fluid from the lungs.

-A ventilator is used to deliver high doses of oxygen and continued pressure (positive end-expiratory pressure, or PEEP) to the damaged lungs.
-Patients often need to be deeply sedated with medicines.
-During treatment, doctors and nurses make every effort to protect the lungs from further damage.
+A ventilator is used to deliver high doses of oxygen and positive pressure to the damaged lungs.
+People often need to be deeply sedated with medicines.
+During treatment, health care providers make every effort to protect the lungs from further damage.
+Treatment is mainly supportive until the lungs recover.

-About a third of people with ARDS die of the disease.
-Those who live usually get back most of their normal lung function, but many people have permanent (usually mild) lung damage.
+About one third of people with ARDS die of the disease.
+Those who live often get back most of their normal lung function, but many people have permanent (usually mild) lung damage.

 Many people who survive ARDS have memory loss or other quality-of-life problems after they recover.
 This is due to brain damage that occurred when the lungs were not working properly and the brain was not getting enough oxygen.